ThunderFly-aerospace/docs/avionics/TFUNIPAYLOAD01/index.md

 * Rare or proprietary measurement devices
 * Quick integration of simple payloads without altering autopilot/flight stack code

-The example of this approach is the [TFPM01 airborne particulate matter sensor](/avionics/TFPM01/) demonstrator.
+The example of expected approach is the [TFPM01 airborne particulate matter sensor](/avionics/TFPM01/) or [AIRDOS03 radiation sensor](/avionics/AIRDOS03/).
+The hardware platform provides:

+* 128 kB Flash and 16 kB RAM – sufficient for MAVLink message handling
+* Multiple UARTs for communication with both sensors,[GNSS receiver](/avionics/TFGPS01/), and the flight controller
+* Standard [MLAB form factor](https://www.mlab.cz/) is used for mechanical and electrical compatibility with peripheral and sensor modules

 ## Hardware Overview